acend/website-hugo/site/content/en/trainings/prometheus.md

   img3 : "images/trainings/ACEND_Code@2x.jpg"

 main_text: "Prometheus is a modern and widely used metrics-based monitoring system.
-Prometheus is often used in the context of dynamic platforms in the container environment, such as Kubernetes and OpenShift, but is also suitable for monitoring classic environments.
+Prometheus is often used in the context of dynamic platforms in the container environment, such as Kubernetes and OpenShift, but is also suitable for monitoring classic environments.\n\n
 This two-day training in German or English offers a practical and clearly understandable introduction to Prometheus technology.
 The training is offered by acend in cooperation with Puzzle ITC.
 It can be conducted online or on-site."

 accordion: